discord-rose/command-handler/README.md

 Once you've declared your class, you create a method to run the command through, and mark it with a `@Run()` decorator

-You can return a traditional MessageTypes and it will respond to the command with that.
+You can return anything that can be parsed by [@jadl/builders](https://npmjs.com/@jadl/builders), like a string, or one of the many builders.
 Here's an example;

 ```ts
 import { Command } from '@jadl/cmd'